ProfessorManhattan/packer-archlinux-desktop/README.md

 ## ➤ Updating Your Box

-If a new release of the variables.description system is available, you can update your VagrantUp box.
+If a new release of the Archlinux Desktop system is available, you can update your VagrantUp box.
 You can do this by changing the `"iso_checksum_url"`, `"iso_url"`, and `"iso_version"` variables in the `template.json` file.
 After that, run `packer build -only=virtualbox-iso template.json` and you should be golden.

 You can also automate the process of retrieving the latest ISO and checksum URL by leveraging our [LatestOS](https://pypi.org/project/latestos/) Python package.
 This can be accomplished by running the following code with Python and pip already installed: